This traditional ossobuco recipe is rich, full of flavour and super easy to make at home. Serve on any occasion for the perfect Italian meal.

 Cook at 180C (360F) for about an hour, turning the meat halfway through cooking time.

-In Milan, ossobuco is served with risotto alla Milanese of course.
-It’s the perfect pairing!
-Creamy saffron-infused risotto goes hand in hand with rich and tender ossobuco.
+In Milan, ossobuco is served with risotto alla Milanese, and it's simply the perfect pairing!

 If you’re not in the mood for risotto, here are a few fantastic alternatives: